haotran-california/rust_node_blog/js_runtime_part_1.md

 ```

-Firstly we read a small JavaScript file into a Rust `String`.
+Firstly we read a small Javascript file into a Rust String.
 Now with the file contents in this string we pass it into the static function provided by the v8 API callled
-`v8::String::new(scope: ContextScope, file_content: String)` to create a handle.
-This handle is of type `v8::Local<v8::String>` and stores a reference to both the string itself
+`v8::String::new()` to create a handle.
+This handle is of type `v8::Local<v8::String>` and stores a reference to both the string itself and the context in which it
-and the context in which it was created, hence `ContextScope` being one of the parameters.
-When the cleanup routine is initiated v8 will use this handle to track every instance
+was created, hence scope being one of the parameters.
-in which JavaScript is stored and clear it from the heap.

 Observe the following transformation:
 Rust `String` ->  `Local\<v8::String\>`

+A rust String has been transformed into a Javascript String.

-### JavaScript ---> Rust
+### Javascript ---> Rust
 Lets now explore the other direction.
-Recall `foo.js` as a script which returns a JavaScript String `"Hello World!"`.
+Recall `foo.js` as a script which returns a Javascript String `"Hello World!"`.
 With this in mind lets consider the code below:

 ```rust
 let script = v8::Script::compile(scope, code, None).unwrap();